It is the duty of a conservation board1, in the exercise of its functions, to have regard to:

 (2) the purpose of increasing the understanding and enjoyment by the public of the special qualities of the area of outstanding natural beauty3,

 but if it appears to the board that there is a conflict between those purposes, it is to attach greater weight to the purpose mentioned in head (1)4.
-General duties as to the protection of interests of the countryside and the
+General duties as to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.